Adam-Etyang/Python-challenges/DSA/heaps/heaps.md

  We can access any element of the heaps using index arithmetic so no extra memory is needed for the heap

  Buidling a heap takes O(n) time complexity while all the $n-1$ calls to max heapify takes O(log n) time

+## Heap sort:
+Algorithm:
+- Build Max heap
+- Swap root with the last element of the heap
+- Reduce heapsize by one and heapify root again
+- Repeat till the size of the array is one